 Student Group Challenge Solution English Learners There are achievement gaps for our ELs.
 Develop individualized student plans.

-Foster/Homeless Students struggle with the hierarchy of basic needs, which impacts their ability to focus on academics.
+Student Group Challenge Solution Foster/Homeless Students struggle with the hierarchy of basic needs, which impacts their ability to focus on academics.
 Students require social-emotional support that can take away from instructional time.
 Ensure their basic needs are met.

-Student Group Challenge Solution Free and Reduced Lunch Students struggle with the hierarchy of basic needs, which impacts their ability to focus on academics.
+Free and Reduced Lunch Students struggle with the hierarchy of basic needs, which impacts their ability to focus on academics.
 Ensure their basic needs are met.
-Racial/Ethnic Minorities There are achievement gaps for all students.
-Develop individualized student plans, ensure curriculum accurately portrays contributions made to our society by persons of diverse backgrounds.
+Migrant/Title1-C Eligible N/A N/A Racial/Ethnic Minorities There are achievement gaps for all students.
+Develop individualized student plans and ensure the curriculum accurately portrays contributions made to our society by persons of diverse backgrounds.
 Students with IEPs There is an achievement gap between general education students and students with IEPs in math and reading.
 Develop individualized student plans.